leanprover-community/mathlib4/Mathlib/Mathport/README.md

   but there are also many exceptional cases.

 `Syntax.lean`
-: Contains unimplented stubs of tactics which need to be migrated from Lean3 to Lean4.
+: Contains unimplemented stubs of tactics which need to be migrated from Lean3 to Lean4.
+  When porting tactics, you can move the relevant stubs to a new file and use them as a starting point.
+  Please make sure this file stays in sync with new tactic implementations (and in particular that the syntax is not defined twice).